ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 \langle d^{2}_{j}(t) \rangle = \mathrm{MSD}_{j}(t) / 3.
 ```

-Assuming that the atom or molecules undergoes brownian motion, the MSD of
-atom or molecule will be proportional to time
+This approximation is exact for a system which undergoes Fickian diffusion
+(normal diffusion) where the MSD is linear in time so that
 ```math
 \mathrm{MSD}(t) = 6 D \vert t \vert
 ```
-where $D$ is diffusion constant.
-So for a monoatomic isotropic system,
+where $D$ is diffusion constant, the higher order cumulants are zero.
+So
+for a monoatomic isotropic system, we can rewrite the intermediate scattering
-we can rewrite the intermediate scattering function with the Gaussian approximation as
+function with the Gaussian approximation as
 ```math
 F_{\mathrm{inc}}(\vec{q}, t) = \exp(- D q^2 \vert t \vert ),
 ```